 - A. The School District prohibits students from using personal cell phones during school hours on school grounds, school sponsored activities and on buses or other vehicles provided by the School District.
 The Principal has the authority to address issues that are disruptive to the academic environment that may arise from the improper use of telecommunication devices.
 A copy of the complete policy can be found on www.philasd.org. - B. In the event that a student is observed using a cell phone during the school day the following will occur: - i.
-First Infraction Warning by teacher/staff member.
-Documented in student planner. - ii.
-Second Infraction Device surrendered to teacher/staff member; returned at the end of the day.
+First Infraction - Warning by teacher/staff member.(Teacher logs date in the Cell Phone Log) - ii.
+Second Infraction - Device surrendered to office, returned at the end of the day.
 Warning letter sent to student's home. - iii.
-Third Infraction Device surrendered, submitted to the Dean of Students.
-Device held until the end of the day (3:09 PM), returned to parent/guardian after the form is signed by parent and student indicating knowledge of policy and future steps.
-Following the third infraction, students will turn their cell phone in to the School Secretary to be stored in the Main Office during the school day. - iv.
-Fourth Infraction - Device surrendered, submitted to the Dean of Students.
-Device held until the end of the week.
-Returned to parent/guardian at close of the workday v.
-Fifth Infraction - Device surrendered, not to be returned until the end of the school year.
-If an item is not claimed, it may be donated to charity, sold with proceeds going to school use, or recycled.
+Third Infraction Device surrendered, submitted to office, device held until the end of the day (2:30 PM), returned to parent/guardian after the form is signed by parent and student indicating knowledge of policy and future steps.
+For the next 15 student days, the student will turn their phone into the main office at arrival.
+The phone will be held in a secure location until the student picks it up at dismissal each day. - iv.
+Fourth Infraction Device surrendered, submitted to office, device held until the end of the day (2:30 PM), returned to parent/guardian after the form is signed by parent and student indicating knowledge of policy and future steps.
+For the remainder of the year, the student will turn their phone into the main office at arrival.
+The phone will be held in a secure location until the student picks it up at dismissal each day.